 At age four, Praise and his parents left their home in Burma and went into a refugee camp in Thailand called Mae La.
 He lived there for five years before immigrating to Bakersfield, California.
-After graduating from high school, he attended Bakersfield Community College (BC), obtained six associate degrees in science (with honors), and later transferred to the University of California-Irvine.
-He graduated with a bachelor of science degree in Biochemistry and Molecular Biology with honors.
+After graduating from high school, he attended Bakersfield Community College (BC), obtained five associate degrees in science (with honors), and later transferred to the University of California-Irvine.
+He graduated with a Bachelor of Science degree in Biochemistry and Molecular Biology with honors.
 Throughout his academic journey, he was a part of the Mathematics, Engineering, and Science Achievement Program (MESA) and a member of the Minority in Science Program (MSP).
 He participated in the Bakersfield College-California State University of Bakersfield joint summer research program and the University of California-Merced-BC joint Central Valley summer research experience.
 He was also an AMGEN Scholar at the University of California-San Francisco.
 He is now at the University of Pennsylvania, continuing his educational goals and future aspirations by working in a lab.
 As the College and Career Mentorship Program Manager, he wants to support young individuals of all ages in pursuing higher education and help lift their community out of turmoil.
 He knows firsthand the challenges and difficulties of being a first-generation student.
 He wants to encourage youths to strive to be more than what life has given them.
 He wants each youth he encounters to feel belonged, safe, and protected.
 He wants to be an educator, a healer, and a scientist who others can heavily depend on in their time of need.
 Lastly, he wants to utilize his position to assist, guide, and give hope to troubled youths and parents in finding peace and refuge.

 Born in Burma, Naw Janny graduated high school in 2015 and joined the BARS program, now known as the Liberal Arts Program at the Yangon Myanmar Institute of Theology, for one year.
 She moved to the U.S. in 2018, where her high school diploma from Burma was deemed not credible.
 Consequently, she attended Bakersfield Adult School and earned a GED in 2019.
 Following this, Naw Janny enrolled at Bakersfield College and then joined Unitek College, graduating in 2022 with a Licensed Vocational Nurse (LVN) diploma.
 Currently, she works as an LVN while volunteering at CKYC as the Media Relations and Communication Manager, where her goal is to promote and advocate for youth and give back to the community.
 In her free time, she enjoys watching movies, particularly fantasy and adventure films, and engaging in walking exercises.